javajuice1337/RustPlusBot/README.md

 **RustPlusBot** plugins allow you to develop your own commands to add functionality to the bot.
 The plugin itself exposes many events for a programmer to attach to and execute code.

 The plugins are written in JavaScript and run in a NodeJS environment after they are published.
 During development, you host the plugin on your client machine and in your web-browser.
-Your plugin interfaces with the bot via a WebSocket connection.
+Your plugin interfaces with the bot via a WebSocket connection and communicates using the RustPlusBot api.

 You can load any of the official plugins and use them as a template for getting started in the Plugin Studio.
 The Plugin Studio can be accessed via a link in the Plugin settings tab on the RustPlusBot settings page for your Discord server.